 The Alliance for the Advancement of Infant Mental Health® is a global organization that includes infant mental health associations who offer the credential: Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant & Early Childhood Mental Health®.

-A mental health screening instrument, the scale provides indicators of mother-infant (father-infant or caretaker-infant) attachment.
-The scale screens for conditions as diverse as lack of infant responsiveness in autism or parental avoidance in child neglect, and can guide treatment.
-The scale is free.
-English, Spanish and French versions are given.
-Learn more.
+The ADS scale provides indicators of mother-infant, father-infant, or caretaker-infant attachment, screens for conditions as diverse as lack of infant responsiveness in autism or parental avoidance in child neglect, and can guide treatment.
+The scale is free and available in English, Spanish and French.
+Download the scale now!

 In the Fall 2018 issue of the Active Learner, our latest article, “Early Intervention Professionals: What Does it Mean to be Infant and Early Childhood Mental Health Informed?” is featured on page 27.
 Read more.